GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 separate the individual effect of a variable on the response), it reduces the accuracy of the estimates on a Multiple Linear Regression, and it can result in counterintuitive estimates (James et al., 2013).
-However, collinearity does not affect predictions and the inferential power of the model (Alin, 2010; Paul, 2006).
+Despite the challenges collinearity poses it is important to consider that collinearity does not affect predictions and the inferential power of the model (Alin, 2010; Paul, 2006).
+The maine focus of the present is the predictive accuracy of the models and not in the relations between predictors and dependent variable.

 ``` r
 # Collinearity between measures of thickness